-This initiative aims at engaging undergraduates at all ranks in research.
+FoodS.U.R.E. is an exciting initiative that engages undergraduates at all ranks in research.

 We believe that conducting research enhances the learning experiences of students through: